pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 The `@handles` decorator can also be used in GraphQL to specify that a field resolver will handle certain types of errors.
 Specifying an error in the `@handles` decorator will:

-- omit the error from the union response type, if the error has the `@asData` decorator.
+- omit the error from the union return type, if the error has the `@asData` decorator.
 - prevent the error from triggering non-nullability of the field type, if the error has the `@propagate` decorator.
   The field may still be marked non-null through other errors or other means.